<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Circuit simulation and prototyping

-• 3-D CAD and physical modeling
+• 3D CAD modeling and physical prototyping

-• Technical feasibility studies
+• Technical feasibility studies and quality reviews

 New call-to-action